brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 26 bht.md

 # Matthew 12:26 Commentary Help Text

 ## BHT:
-The verse being described speaks of the destructive nature of division and the impossibility of a society that is turned against itself.
-It refutes the accusation of being in alliance with evil, emphasizing the absurdity of such an idea.
-The verse implies that the accused person is not divided against themselves, but rather opposing the wickedness of their accusers.
-It highlights the antagonistic relationship between the kingdom of God and the kingdom of Satan, highlighting the subversive nature of the works of God in destroying the power and dominion of evil.
+In this Bible verse, it is described how a divided and contradictory spirit acts against its own interests and the establishment of its kingdom.
+The verse implies the absurdity and incredibility of a person being divided against themselves, especially considering the wicked nature and strategic abilities of Satan.
+It emphasizes that an organized society cannot stand when turned against itself and suggests that the acts of the divided spirit are self-destructive and undermine the establishment of their kingdom.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown: